Bob & Sheri (band): Norberg's recording with Vicki Hale

 In May 1963, Wilson had another crack at "Surfer Moon".
 Retitling the tune as "Summer Moon" he got together with some top Los Angeles session musicians who would later become The Wrecking Crew.
 Pairing Norberg with a local singer and future actress Victoria Hale, the song was recorded at United Recorders.
 The string arrangements were handled by Jan Berry.
-Prior to recording, Norberg and Vickie Kocher (aka Victoria Hale) had rehearsed their vocals at Norberg's Crenshaw Park apartment.
+Prior to recording, Norberg and Vickie Kocher (a.k.a.
+Victoria Hale) had rehearsed their vocals at Norberg's Crenshaw Park apartment.
 Recording the song at the Western Studio, Brian Wilson's vocals were also added.
 Also attending the session was Murry Wilson (Brian's father) who was coaching Kocher and telling her to sing as if she was a young girl in her first love.
 A three track recording was done and Wilson had made a rough dub from that.
 He also gave Kocher an acetate to have as a keepsake.
 Wilson played a demo of the song to Lou Adler, but Alder didn't go for it.
 Wilson also recorded a demo of "Teach Me to Surf" which was going to be used for Norberg and Kocher.
 Kocher also added Lyrical assistance to another song, "Rock and Roll Bash" which Norberg and Wilson co-wrote.
 It was most likely never recorded as it didn't end up on The Big Beat album.
 Their version of "Summer Moon" didn't get released, but a version of the song with Norberg's guitar appeared on The Beach Boys 1963 Surfer Girl album.
 Norberg and Wilson also co-wrote “Your Summer Dream,” which appeared on that album.
 Hale would later become an actress, appearing in films such as That Tender Touch (1969), The Death Collector (1976) and One Down, Two to Go (1982).
 Having been given an acetate of the recording in 1963, Victoria Hale put the song online in fall 2010 for fans to enjoy.
 "Summer Moon" was never released on a label until decades later when it was included on Capitol's The Big Beat 1963 compilation, released in 2013.
 Some sites have the release with her last name spelled as Korcher.
 Elsewhere the song is credited to Bob Norberg, Victoria Hale.

 According to the Friday Night Boys blog, Lee Dempsey of the Beach Boys fan publication Endless Summer Quarterly contacted Victoria Hale who possessed the only known acetate of "The Summer Moon".
 He got Alan Boyd and Mark Linett in touch with her.
 It was arranged for her to hand-carry her acetate to a professional mastering studio for a digital transfer to be made.